Independent Foreclosure Review

 - There is no process to appeal.

-- “By cashing or depositing the check, you do not waive any legal claims against your servicer and you may pursue additional actions related to your foreclosure.”
+- “By cashing or depositing the check, you do not waive any legal claims against your service and you may pursue additional actions related to your foreclosure.”

 Therefore, it does not appear that you have anything to lose by cashing your Independent Foreclosure Review check.
 HOWEVER, you should seek legal advice from an attorney who is fully aware of your current situation.